PrismLauncher/prismlauncher.org/src/index.md

         <h1>Modpack management</h1>
         <div class="subtitle">
           Install and launch modpacks easily, while keeping them clean.
-          No longer do you need to manually install and update.
+          No longer do you need to manually install them, and updating feature is coming soon.
 PolyMC can do that for you, without installing tons of separate launchers.
         </div>
       </div>
     </div>